RasmusRPaulsen/DTUImageAnalysis/exercises/ex1-IntroductionToImageAnalysis/readme.md

 **Exercise 26:** *Try to create a blue rectangle around the DTU Compute sign and save the resulting image.*

-**Exercise 27:** *Try to automatically create an image based on **{metacarpals.png** where the bones are colored blue.
+**Exercise 27:** *Try to automatically create an image based on **metacarpals.png** where the bones are colored blue.
 You should use `color.gray2rgb` and pixel masks.*

 ## Advanced Image Visualisation

 Before implementing a fancy image analysis algorithm, it is very important to get an intuitive understanding of how the image *looks as seen from the computer*.
 The next set of tools can help to gain a better understanding.

-In this example we will work with an x-ray image of the human hand.
+In this example, we will work with an x-ray image of the human hand.
 Bones are hollow and we want to understand how a hollow structure looks on an image.

 Start by reading the image **metarcarpals.png**.
-To investigate the properties of the hollow bone a grey-level profile can be sampled across the bone.
+To investigate the properties of the hollow bone, a grey-level profile can be sampled across the bone.
 The tool `profile_line` can be used to sample a profile across the bone:

 ```python
 p = profile_line(im_org, (342, 77), (320, 160))